gSchool/DNA-release-2/03-Phase-2/02-making-work-visible.md

 ##### !end-answer

 #### !hint
-Is our goal to show that we are at 100% workload capacity
+Is our goal to show that we are at 100% workload capacity?
 #### !end-hint
 <!-- other optional sections -->
 <!-- !hint - !end-hint (markdown, hidden, students click to view) -->